This ultimate how to plan a trip guide will transform your destination daydreams into travel reality within just 15 easy-to-follow steps.

 Timing Is Crucial

 Consider the timing of your proposed trip.

-You have to account for high / shoulder / low season, weather conditions for the time of year you visit and finances will be impacted by how well you plan your leaving date.
+You will have to account for high, shoulder or low season as well as weather conditions for the time of year you visit and finances will be impacted by how well you plan your leaving date.

 Example: Your trip is shaping up to be a 3 week European adventure in Summer.
 You better believe it is going to cost you!
 Would you be better off planning to leave in Spring or Fall to suit your budget more appropriately?

 If you plan to quit your job in 6 months and travel the world for a year, now is the time to get stuck into planning.
 A year is a long time and the world is a big place.

 Leaving a trip like this until the last minute means you could risk missing out on once in a lifetime opportunities.

 Working out the most effective time leave on your adventure gives you the framework to set achievable planning and financial goals.